Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional 76ers Insights & Trends

-- Philadelphia has a 7-3 record against the spread while going 8-2 overall in its last 10 games.
+- Philadelphia has gone 8-2 in its last 10 contests, with a 7-3 record against the spread during that span.

-- In their past 10 contests, the 76ers have hit the over five times.
+- Five of the 76ers' past 10 contests have gone over the total.

 - When it scores more than 111.4 points, Philadelphia is 37-13 against the spread and 43-7 overall.